 "The academic quality of Trine is astounding, you have teachers who work with you side by side to ensure you get more of a hands–on experience with your learning.
 It really is reassuring when they are there to help and watch you succeed through all of your experiences here at Trine."

-Megan Brazier, Civil Engineering major
+Megan Brazier, recent Civil Engineering graduate

-Design.
-Invent.
-Build.Change the way society operates.
+Change the way society operates.
 That's how engineers approach the world.

-The following engineering programs are available:
+The following degree programs are available:

 - Design Engineering Technology

 - Electrical Engineering